Thalictrum, Pigamon: planting, cultivation and companion planting

 - Plant 2 to 5 plants per m², spaced at least 50 cm apart.
 Thalictrum dislikes root competition: avoid planting too close to bushes.
 It is a very airy plant that remains transparent; it is better to plant in numbers for a beautiful effect in a border.

 - For giant pigamons, staking is sometimes essential, especially if they are planted in isolation.
-Keep this in mind: it will prevent the stems from breaking at the slightest gust of wind: a strong gust and your border will look like a battlefield after the storm!
-Another solution to prevent its flower spikes from collapsing in the middle of the border is to plant the Pigamon with other plants and shrubs, which it can lean on.
+Keep this in mind: it will prevent the stems from breaking at the slightest gust of wind: a strong gust and your border will look like a battlefield after a storm!
+Another solution to prevent its flower spikes from collapsing in the middle of a border is to plant the Pigamon with other plants and shrubs, which it can lean on.

-- A living mulch made of ground covers like Pachysandra, periwinkles, or bugle will keep the base cool.
+- A living mulch made of groundcovers like Pachysandra, periwinkles, or bugle will keep the base cool.

 - Water regularly during the first summer to encourage rooting.